roginvs/udemy_kernel/notes.md

 # TODO

+- Try to implement mmap
+- Should be quite straighforward
+- Except the fact that needs pagefile or way to unload pages from mmap

+# TODO

 Cleanup task switching, for example:

 - add two kernel heaps, one is below user memory mapped addresses and another is probably above